beauburrows/ida-pro-mcp/README.md

 #### VM Setup (IDA Pro side)
 1. Configure VM with host-only network adapter
-2. Set environment variables in the VM:
+2. Set environment variables in the VM (optional, these are the default values as well):
    ```sh
    export MCP_PLUGIN_HOST=0.0.0.0  # Listen on all interfaces
    export MCP_PLUGIN_PORT=13337    # Default port